-Born in Granada, Spain, he was raised in a musical and cultural mix with a father who loved Cinema, Jazz, and the great symphonists and a mother who loved music and sang and played guitar for him since he was a baby.
+Born in Granada, Spain, Pedro was raised in a musical and cultural mix with a father who loved Cinema, Jazz, and the great symphonists, and a mother who loved music and sang and played guitar for him since he was a baby.

-At age 3, he started singing in a choir and later picked up the violin at age 6, and piano at age 7, while improvising and composing in his free time.
-He soon joined the Granada Professional Conservatory, where he fell in love with Bach, Beethoven, and Chopin, and later discovered John Williams, Alberto Iglesias, John Corigliano, Ennio Morricone, Alexandre Desplat, and other composers who would become his heroes.
+At age 3, he started singing in a choir and later picked up the violin at age 6 and piano at age 7, while improvising and composing in his free time.
+He soon joined the Granada Professional Conservatory.
+He fell in love with Bach and Beethoven, and later discovered John Williams, Alberto Iglesias, John Corigliano, Ennio Morricone, Alexandre Desplat, Danielpour, and other composers who would become his heroes.
 His piano professor would often get mad at Pedro when instead of reading the music, he would play "fake" Chopin/Beethoven, playing his own version of the music instead of reading the original.

-He graduated Summa Cum Laude in December 2019 and by February had scored 2 feature films as co-composer and orchestrated part of James Bond 007: No Time to Die (music by Hans Zimmer).
+He graduated Summa Cum Laude in December 2019 and by February had scored 2 feature films as co-composer and orchestrated part of James Bond 007: No Time to Die.

-Pedro has since then worked on 5 feature films, a Netflix show, and a TV series for Amazon Prime Video.
+During 2020, Pedro worked with some of the best studio orchestras in Europe, collaborated on 5 feature films, a TV show, and a TV series for Amazon Prime Video.
 He has also scored several short films and documentaries and arranged for multiplatinum pop stars like David Broza.
 His concert music has been commissioned in Boston, New York, Los Angeles, and Spain.

-His most recent projects include Klaus (2019), the most ambitious animation feature film Netflix has ever made, nominated to an Academy Award, where he was an additional composer.
+His most recent projects include the Academy Award-nominated Klaus (2019), the most ambitious animation feature film Netflix has ever made (additional composer).